Sioux Falls Canaries: Current team

 On September 29, 2005, the Canaries left the Northern League, along with the Lincoln Saltdogs, the Sioux City Explorers and the St. Paul Saints to form the American Association for the 2006 season.

 Sioux Falls struggled early on in the new league, but everything came together for the Canaries in 2008.
 They posted their best regular-season record ever at 60–36, and won the first-half North Division championship with a 31–17 mark.
 The Canaries opened the 2008 playoffs by sweeping rival Sioux City in three games, then took on Grand Prairie for the American Association championship.
 Sioux Falls took the best-of-five series three games to one, earning the clinching win in dramatic fashion on a walk-off single in the bottom of the 12th inning.

 On March 25, 2013, Sioux Falls Sports LLC, the ownership group of the Sioux Falls Pheasants and Sioux Falls Stampede, announced they had changed the name of the franchise from the Sioux Falls Fighting Pheasants back to the original name, "Sioux Falls Canaries."
 The club unveiled the team logos for the Canaries, designed by Fresh Produce of Sioux Falls.

 On March 12, 2021, Brian Slipka, small business leader, and Anthony Albanese (Twan), co-founder of Duke Cannon Supply Co., purchased the Canaries through True North Sports LLC.

-On May 6, 2021, Sioux Falls Canaries owners Brian Slipka and Anthony Albanese launched the “Canaries Community Fund,” an initiative of the Slipka Foundation, to support charitable organizations and causes in South Dakota.
+On May 6, 2021, Sioux Falls Canaries owners Brian Slipka and Anthony Albanese launched the Canaries Community Fund, an initiative of the True North Family Foundation, to support charitable organizations and causes in South Dakota.

-The Canaries Community Fund focuses on the Slipka Foundation’s three pillars — education, community engagement, and character-building among youth.
+The Canaries Community Fund focuses on the True North Family Foundation’s three pillars — education, community engagement, and character-building among youth.

 The Canaries award scholarships to children to cover participation fees in extracurriculars, provide baseball tickets to youth, families, and charitable organizations, and are active in the Sioux Falls community.